Juvenile Crime in Williamson and Bell County

 Williamson County Juvenile Services – The Williamson County Juvenile Services aims to create opportunities for juveniles in order to make positive changes in their lives and avoid subsequent arrests in the county.
 The Williamson County Juvenile Services is located at:1821 Southeast Inner Loop

 Texas Juvenile Justice Department – The Texas Juvenile Justice Department (TJJD) was created in December 2011, and the operations of both the Texas Juvenile Probation Commission (TJPC) and Texas Youth Commission (TYC) were transferred to the new TJJD.
 On this website, you can learn more about the agency’s mission, its policies, and how the agency is organized.

-Contact Law Office of Price & Wiggins, P.C. today for a consultation about your alleged juvenile offense in Williamson County, Texas.
-Law Office of Price & Wiggins, P.C. are experienced Georgetown criminal defense lawyers who will make every effort to avoid serious penalties and repercussions to you or your child’s alleged offense.
+Contact Law Office of Michael J. Price, P.C. today for a consultation about your alleged juvenile offense in Williamson County, Texas.
+Law Office of Michael J. Price, P.C. are experienced Georgetown criminal defense lawyers who will make every effort to avoid serious penalties and repercussions to you or your child’s alleged offense.

-Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 for a consultation about your juvenile charges throughout Williamson County and Bell County in Texas.
+Contact Law Office of Michael J. Price, P.C. at (512) 354-1880 for a consultation about your juvenile charges throughout Williamson County and Bell County in Texas.